1. Understanding High Job Turnover in Toxic Workplaces

 4. Lack of Recognition and Career Progression

 When your hard work goes unnoticed or unappreciated over an extended period, it can lead to feelings of frustration and being “pigeonholed.”
-This lack of recognition may not just be an oversight; in some cases, it could be a subtle sign that your managers expect you to move on, rather than advance within the company.
+This lack of recognition may not just be an oversight; in some cases, it could be a subtle sign that your managers expect you to move on rather than advance within the company.
 Rightly or wrongly, you are not on a crusade to win.
 You are on a journey, that starts with the first job and ends with retirement.
 What you do between those two markers is your life story.
-If you feel like you are a ‘victim’ of this, maybe it is time to reach out, using the contacts on this page and you may benefit from a life ‘MOT’
+If you feel like you are a ‘victim’ of this, maybe it is time to reach out using the contacts on this page, and you may benefit from a life ‘MOT’

 Tip: Keep a detailed record of your achievements and contributions to the team.
-This can be invaluable during performance reviews or when discussing your future with your manager.
-If you find that your accomplishments are consistently ignored, it might be time to consider whether the company’s culture aligns with your career aspirations.
+This can be invaluable during performance reviews or discussing your future with your manager.
+If your accomplishments are consistently ignored, it might be time to consider whether the company’s culture aligns with your career aspirations.
 For those struggling with these challenges in Bromley, discussing your experiences with a therapist can help you navigate these feelings and plan your next steps.
 Reach out using the contacts on this page.

 5. Gossip and Negativity: Navigating Colleague Behaviour